dannyhlee/training-code/review-answers-wk2.md

 #### What is a collection?

-In MongoDB, a collection is part of a database, and there can be many collections in a single database.
-A collection is made up of documents, and is analogous to RDBMS tables.
-They are entities that organize documents into some kind of logical collection.
-Though there are aren't enforced rules (or schema) that dictates how these collections are organized, logic dictates that they collect documents in some sort of organized fashion.
+In MongoDB, a collection is made up of documents, and is analogous to RDBMS tables.
+There can be many collections in a MongoDB database.
+Collections are entities that organize documents into some kind of logical collection.
+Though Mongo doesnt really enforce rules that dictates how these collections are organized (aka Schema), it makes sense to collect documents in some sort of organized fashion.

 #### What is a document?

-A document is container which stores data in key-value pairs.
-The format they use, BSON, is similar to JSON, but instead binary and includes additional types that aren't available in JSON.
+A document is container which stores data in key-value pair in a format called BSON, which is similar to JSON.
+Instead of text BSON is a binary file and includes additional types that aren't available in JSON.
 These fields can hold all sorts of data including simple types (int, char, str), data structures (lists, arrays, sets) and embedded sub-documents.
 This style of embedding documents within documents is generally referred to as "denormalized".
+A document has a max size of 16mb.

 #### What rules does Mongo enforce about the structure of documents inside a collection?